Attention

 For AI-based medical devices, these practices can help present a convincing case to auditors and accelerate market entry.

-While the standards to specifically address the application of AI in medical devices have not been rolled out, solution developers must adopt the guidelines early in the development cycle.
+While the standards to specifically address the application of AI in medical devices have not been rolled out, digital therapeutics solution developers must adopt the guidelines early in the development cycle.
 It's easier for auditors to understand the risks and benefits of the solution if the decisions, risk-based designs, testing strategies, and evidence of the performance are well justified.
 Research on available libraries and their anomalies shall allow developers to reuse existing libraries instead of reinventing the wheel, thus optimizing overall delivery time and efforts.
 Lastly, team competency is crucial for a robust and safe solution.

 Tata Elxsi as a commercialization partner